-This book has all of the parts in it that I left out of the blog – the parts that had to do with falling in and out of love, those wild nights dancing on the beach with beautiful strangers, the darkest, innermost thoughts that plagued me during the difficult times, and my eventual movement towards growth and understanding, not only of the world outside, but of the world within.
+This book has all of the parts in it that I left out of the blog – the parts that had to do with falling in and out of love, those wild nights dancing on the beach with beautiful strangers, the darkest, innermost thoughts that plagued me during the difficult times, and my eventual movement towards growth and understanding, not only of the world outside, but also the world within.

 For anyone who is considering traveling, and for those who already do, particularly solo, this book is the perfect companion on those long bus rides, or the nights when you can’t sleep because you’re so excited about your upcoming trip, or maybe even the push you need to book that plane ticket already.
 Whatever stage you are in your travel adventure, this will resonate with you, entertain you, and encourage you.

 Every day here is like a new intense high.
 I wake up and pinch myself.

 The trip started out as an endless party of enthusiasm and new adventures, save for a few hiccups here and there of course.

 It was full of new friendships, biking through ruins and little villages with smiling faces, floating down the Mekong River with a double rainbow overhead, and learning how to drive a motorbike through some of the most rural parts of Laos to see giant cascading waterfalls.

 That turned into a story about love (but not a love story)

 I always have an open heart and, it makes me both a lover and a habitual hurter.
 It’s the name of the game we travelers play, and I don’t know how to play it any other way, mistakes and all.